 At Organic Blooms Andy supports our trainees with their City & Guilds qualifications and in their practical horticultural work as well as teaching our horticulture skills courses.
 He combines his work here at Organic Blooms with teaching RHS horticulture qualifications at Bristol Botanic Gardens and private gardening work.

-Lucy now provides support with marketing communications and social impact measuring.
-She has City & Guilds level 1 diploma in horticulture and likes to get her hands into some good organic soil whenever opportunity presents.
+Lucy’s marketing and communications experience spans heritage, professional services and mental healthcare.
+She originally joined Organic Blooms as a volunteer in 2015, combining interests in mental health, ethical business, the environment and all things organic.
+Lucy provides support with marketing communications & social impact.
+She has a Permaculture Design Certificate and City & Guilds level 1 diploma in horticulture and likes to get her hands into some good organic soil whenever opportunity presents.